What if you could create

 And if you want further information, I have written a separate guide to finding head terms for programmatic SEO.

-B. Creating the page template
+B. Creating an optimized page template

 Because all the pages are generated dynamically, you need to create a page template.
 The template is like an overall structure of how you want your pages to appear.